tzickel/justredis/README.md

 To use the transaction commands, you must take a connection, and use all the commands inside.
 Please read the [Connection section](#connection-commands) below for more details.

-### Pubsub and monitor (SUBSCRIBE / PSUBSCRIBE / UNSUBSCRIBE / PUNSUBSCRIBE / MONITOR)
+### Pub/Sub and monitor (SUBSCRIBE / PSUBSCRIBE / UNSUBSCRIBE / PUNSUBSCRIBE / MONITOR)

 To use push commands, you must take a push connection, and use all the commands inside.
 Please read the [Connection section](#connection-commands) below for more details.